jakubkratina/larachartie/README.md

 }
 ```

-And your output will be like:
+And your output will be like this:

 ```json
 {